 With the cerulenin-based screening strategy, we isolated a total of 90 mutants presenting large colony size in comparison to wild-type strain (non-irradiated cells), from which the 6 largest were further studied by cultivation in liquid media.
 The mutant identified as A1 showed a significant increase of both biomass and lipid productivity rates, which were further confirmed by fermentation in bioreactor following the same process parameters used for optimization of L. starkeyi lipid production in our laboratory.
 Results confirmed the increase in both biomass (15.1%) and lipid productivity (30.7%) of A1 mutant.

 The analysis of lipid profile shows that the fatty acid composition of this mutant did not vary significantly from wild-type, despite a small increase (approx. 7%) in the unsaturated fatty acid content.
-From a biotechnological perspective, these results are interesting since the saturation degree of fatty acids determines important physical-chemical properties of oils, like viscosity, oxidation susceptibility and melting point (
+From a biotechnological perspective, these results are interesting since the saturation degree of fatty acids determines important physical-chemical properties of oils, like viscosity, oxidation susceptibility and melting point (Shahidi 2005).

 The alteration on unsaturated fatty acid content observed in A1 derived mostly on an increase in oleic acid (C18:1) accompanied by a proportional reduction on stearic acid (C18:0), indicating a possible involvement on gene encoding the enzyme delta-9 fatty acid desaturase (EC 18.104.22.168).
 This enzyme introduces a double bond in saturated fatty acyl-CoA substrates producing monounsaturated fatty acids (Martin et al.2007); thus, an increase of its activity could result in a superior content of oleic acid in detriment of its precursor, stearic acid, which is in accordance to our results.

 In these studies, authors suggest the involvement of polyketide pathway to overcome FAS inhibition by cerulenin, resulting in these alterations on fatty acid composition.
 Despite these works are referring to prokaryotes and the effects reported therein were triggered in the presence of cerulenin, the effects observed by our work may indicate a similar response even if we consider that we are focusing on eukaryotes and in the absence of cerulenin (fatty acid composition was determined from oils produced during fermentation on a culture media with no trace of cerulenin).
 The reason would be that, since we employed cerulenin during mutant screening step, we may have selected those individuals presenting mutations on genes present in the same metabolic pathways regulated in the studies above mentioned.